 In the fourteen years since that conviction, Tim has repeatedly tried to get an appellate review of his case.
-With an alibi, contradictory witness descriptions, proof of evidence tampering, witness coercion, and with murder weapons bearing someone else’s fingerprints, there is substantial reasons to question the procedures and due process of his conviction.
+With an alibi, contradictory witness descriptions, proof of evidence tampering ad witness coercion, and murder weapons bearing someone else’s fingerprints, there is substantial reasons to question the procedures and due process of his conviction.
 His hands are tied, however, as his appellate attorney, appointed by the California Supreme Court, has yet to file the record on appeal or an opening brief.
 Without the money to hire private counsel, and without a pro bono legal team, his case will not be heard.

 Please read the details of Tim’s wrongful conviction below, as recorded by Tim.
 And join us in our fight to free Tim Young!

 On July 18, 1995, a bar called Pato’s Place was robbed and five patrons were killed.
 The surviving witness, bar owner, Lupe Cantu, stated that the suspects were Hispanic.
 He also described two of the three suspects as shorter than 5’8 and skinny, and the third suspect as approximately 5’10, skinny/medium build.
 In stark contrast, Timothy James Young is an African American male and approximately 6’3 in height.
 At the time of the crime, Tim weighed over 320 pounds.

 Fingerprint and palm impressions were found on the murder weapons, but they do not belong to Tim, or anyone else who was charged with the crime.
 To date, the person who the prints actually belong to remain a mystery.

 Police admitted under oath to falsifying records, tampering with evidence, and destroying exculpatory evidence.
 One of the evidence lab technicians who participated in these corrupt practices was later charged and convicted of drug and weapons possession, stealing from the evidence room, and human trafficking.

 The star witness was not credible